Emmy-Nominated Actor & Bestselling Author

-Since conquering his addictions to prescription drugs and alcohol, Friends actor and comedic genius Matthew Perry has made it his mission to share his struggles with the hope they will encourage the benefits of sobriety.
-Perry has travelled the country speaking about the dangers of prescription drug abuse and advocating changes to the national drug policy.
+Matthew Perry is an actor and advocate best known for his roles as "Chandler Bing" on the sitcom Friends and "Quincy Jones" on The West Wing.
+After conquering addictions to prescription drugs and alcohol, Friends actor and comedic genius Matthew Perry has made it his mission to share his struggles with the hope they will encourage the benefits of sobriety.
+Perry has traveled the country speaking about the dangers of prescription drug abuse and advocating changes to the national drug policy.

-Later that month, Perry opened his Malibu property as a sober living home for men.
-Though he no longer resides there, he serves as a staff member working directly with the tenants.
-The Perry House is committed to helping the men recover through the twelve-step program and meditation.
+Perry opened his Malibu property as a sober living home for men.
+He previously served as a staff member working directly with the tenants.
+Perry is committed to helping people in recovery through the twelve-step program and meditation.

-Perry continues to act.
-In February 2016, he made his debut in the lead role of a new production of his play The End of Longing, at the Playhouse Theatre in London.
-His most recognized roles are the Emmy-nominated 'Quincy Jones' on The West Wing and 'Chandler Bing' on the sitcom Friends.
+Perry continues to act, debuting in the lead role of a production of his play The End of Longing, at the Playhouse Theatre in London.